Road Safety Audits

 What is a Road Safety Audit

-Our team identify road safety problems and measures to eliminate or reduce the risk of collisions involving injury.
-Our recommendations are based on sound safety principles, and where possible cost proportionate to the scheme and pragmatic.
+Our team identifies road safety problems and measures to eliminate or reduce the risk of collisions involving injury.
+Our transport safety audits are based on sound safety principles, and where possible cost proportionate to the scheme and pragmatic.

-Our Safety Team are fully qualified to undertake Road Safety Audits in the England (including TLRN and Highways England network), Scotland, Wales, Northern Ireland and Ireland.
-All of our Safety team are employed by Mayer Brown therefore we do not seek assistance from third parties when undertaking Road Safety Audits.
+Our road safety auditors are fully qualified to undertake traffic safety assessments in England (including TLRN and Highways England network), Scotland, Wales, Northern Ireland and Ireland.
+All of our safety team are employed by Mayer Brown therefore we do not seek assistance from third parties when undertaking independent road safety audits.
 This allows us to provide a quick and efficient service to our clients.

 Membership of SoRSA (Society of Road Safety Auditors)

-Our combined knowledge and experience of the Safety Team will be made available should the client require any assistance during the feasibility stage of the project and throughout its life through to completion.
-However, this must not jeopardise the Safety Team’s impartiality, as this would be in breach GG119.
-The Mayer Brown Safety Team would be proactive in assisting building the capabilities of the client wherever and whenever possible.
+Our combined knowledge and experience of the safety team will be made available should the client require any assistance during the feasibility stage of the project and throughout its life through to completion.
+However, this must not jeopardise the safety team’s impartiality, as this would be in breach GG119.
+Our road safety team would be proactive in assisting in building the capabilities of the client wherever and whenever possible.